 How is a dental restoration performed?

-At your dental appointment, the dentist will first numb the area around the restoration.
+At your dental appointment, the dentist in Portland OR will first numb the area around the restoration.
 The tooth will then be prepared.
 This means the dentist will remove any decay and reshape the tooth to ensure a snug fit.
 Then, a custom restoration will be created.
 While you wait for your restoration, you'll be fitted with a temporary restoration.

 Once the restoration is ready, you'll come back to the dentist's office.
 Your tooth will be cleaned again, and the dentist will place the filling or crown if you've chosen the restoration.